 A: As a BA, we should always be ready to handle the change request from the client side based on the current market scenario trends and other parameters

 Whenever a change request is requested from the client, the BA should analyse this change request.
-Initially, the BA should perform the feasibility study to accept the change, and then impact analysis to measure the change to the project, and finally, effort estimation and implement the change in request
+Initially, the BA should perform the feasibility study to accept the change, and then impact analysis to measure the change to the project, and finally, perform effort estimation and implement the requested change in request.

 Change management will impact the project scope, which means that any requirement that was not scoped as part of the initial business requirement document must be managed under change management, and the BA, along with the PM, has to review and follow the change control process, indicating when a change is initiated.